-Not only do riders avoid testing, those who do perform traditional FTP tests often fail.
-They either don’t complete the test or perform the test poorly and have to redo it.
-This didn’t sit right with us.
+Traditional FTP tests are challenging and very exhausting.
+Not only do many riders avoid testing outright, riders who do perform traditional FTP tests often fail to complete them properly, or perform them poorly and need to redo the test.

 Pacing is a Nonissue

 Even pacing over long durations is crucial with traditional testing protocols, otherwise your FTP estimate and training will suffer as a result.
-Pacing is a really hard thing to nail.
-Even experienced riders can struggle.
+Pacing is a really hard thing to nail, and even experienced riders can struggle.
 The Ramp Test eliminates pacing from the equation altogether.
-Resistance simply steps up every minute and you ride until you can’t maintain target power any longer.
+Resistance increases every minute at a steady rate and you ride until you can’t maintain target power any longer.

 You’ll Never Have to Retest Due to Failure